WeiDUorg/weidu/README-WeiDU-Changes.txt

   * If you have MODDER SETUP_TRA NONE, no warnings will be printed if a .tra is missing.
   * sc#addWmpAre can set area flags.
+  * [ SOUNDNAME ] will now strip the extraneous spaces.

 Version 227:
   * REPLACE_BCS_BLOCK(_REGEXP) now parses variable names.